keith-turner/accumulo-website/_posts/blog/2021-06-21-external-compactions.md

 the DefaultCompactionPlanner that is configured to have three named thread pools (small, medium, and large).
 Each thread pool is configured with a number of Threads to run compactions and a size threshold.
-If the sum of the input file sizes is less than 16MB, then the Major compaction will be assigned to the small pool, for example.
+If the sum of the input file sizes is less than 16MB, then the major compaction will be assigned to the small pool, for example.

 ```